Harshit-8/realtimechat/README.md

 2. Run `npm install` to install dependencies

-3. Create a `.env` file and create variables as mentioned in the `.env.example` with the values
+3. Create `.env` file and create variables as mentioned with your values

 4. Run `npm start` to start the application